Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver's 82 games this season have gone over this contest's total of 218.5 points 63 times.
+- Denver's games this season have featured more combined points than this contest's total of 215.5 points 67 times.

-- Denver's contests this year have an average point total of 228.3, 9.8 more points than this matchup's over/under.
+- Denver's outings this year have an average total of 228.3, 12.8 more points than this game's over/under.

 - The moneyline for this contest implies a 78.9% chance of a victory for the Nuggets.